Surajit-maity1110/Retail-Demand-Forecasting/README.markdown

 These steps ensured the dataset was consistent, continuous, and ready for model training.

 ## Modeling Approach
+Statistical Model
+- SARIMAX: Tried as a baseline for time series forecasting.
+Performed reasonably well on single series but limited scalability across multiple store–item combinations.

 Machine Learning Models
 LightGBM
 XGBoost